 One of the common causes of 500 internal server errors is a corrupted .htaccess file in your WordPress installation directory.
-If the server error is caused by a corrupted .htaccess file, the issue is quite simple to fix.
+If the server error is caused by a corrupted .htaccess file, the issue can be simple to fix.
 All you need to do is create a new .htaccess file.

-To learn how to create a new .htaccess file, go here:
+To learn how to create a new .htaccess file, see this tutorial:

 Low PHP Memory Limit

 The other most common cause of a 500 internal server error is exceeding your server’s PHP memory limit.
-Issues with PHP memory limit typically happen as the result of using poorly-coded plugins or too many plugins on your site.
+Issues with PHP memory limit can occur if using poorly-coded plugins or too many plugins on your site.

-Hosting companies typically set a limit for PHP memory on your server and if you exceed this limit this will cause a 500 internal server error.
+Your hosting provider typically sets a limit for PHP memory on your server and if you exceed this limit this can lead to a 500 internal server error.

 If the server error is caused by PHP memory limits being exceeded, the simple way to fix this is to increase the limit.

-You can ask your web host to do this, or go here for more information:
+You can ask your web hosting provider to do this, or see this tutorial for more information:

 WordPress Plugin Or Theme Conflicts